Alchemist-iridium/fan-merch/README.md

 BTW, the git repo is more like a storage space and I didn't thoroughly test all the functions before each update.
 Therefore, some versions might have a lot of bugs...
 Always try the latest version would be better.

+3.11
+a better version uploaded, pandas openpyxl should be installed for this new version (readme will be updated when other functions are constructed)

 2.23
 For anyone who sees this~